 Last Sunday night, I created a fundraiser raising funds for suicide awareness and prevention.

 After seeing local families affected by such tragedy, as well as individuals creating fundraisers raising funds for charities for which they are passionate about supporting and have a connection to, I decided that I wanted to take part and contribute in my own way.
-After a little research, I found a charity that I wanted to support.
+As somebody who has seen first hand the impacts of suicide, I wanted to take action.

 I was looking for a way to raise funds for the AFSP — the American Foundation for Suicide Prevention.